 - (a) Estimated recoverable amount of goodwill The Group tests whether goodwill has suffered any impairment, by comparing the carrying value to the recoverable amount, in accordance with the accounting policy stated in note 1(p).
 Please refer to note 13 for the details on impairment tests performed on goodwill. - (b) Capitalisation of development expenditures The Group capitalises development costs where management considers it probable that the related projects will be commercially and technically feasible and successful, in accordance with the accounting policy stated in note 1(p)(iii). - (c) Tax The determination of the Group's provision for income tax as well as deferred tax assets and liabilities involves significant judgements and estimates on certain matters and transactions, for which the ultimate outcome may be uncertain.
 If the final outcome differs from the Group's estimates, such differences will impact the current and deferred income tax assets and liabilities in the period in which such determination is made.
 The Group has recognised a deferred tax asset relating to the start-up losses incurred during FY17 and FY18 by the new German division.
-A portion of these tax losses were recovered after the German division recorded a profit in FY21 and the Group concludes that the remaining losses will be recovered in future periods, based on approved business plans and budgets. - (d) Allowance for expected credit losses The allowance for expected credit losses assessment requires a degree of estimation and judgement.
+A portion of these tax losses were recovered after the German division recorded profits in FY21 and FY22.
+The Group concludes that the remaining losses will be recovered in future periods, based on approved business plans and budgets. - (d) Allowance for expected credit losses The allowance for expected credit losses assessment requires a degree of estimation and judgement.
 It is based on the lifetime expected credit loss, grouped based on days overdue, and makes assumptions to allocate an overall expected credit loss rate for each group.
 These assumptions include recent sales experience and historical collection rates. - (d) Determining lease terms Management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).
-The assessment is reviewed if a significant event or a significant change in circumstances occurs which affects this assessment and that is within the control of the lessee. - (e) Business combinations In accounting for the business combination (note 23), the following significant estimates and judgements have been made: assessing that the Group controls Orbis Mining Pty Ltd; estimating the value of the call option of the 50% of the share capital of Orbis Mining Pty Ltd held by the vendors; and estimating the acquisition date fair value of the assets and liabilities acquired.
+The assessment is reviewed if a significant event or a significant change in circumstances occurs which affects this assessment and that is within the control of the lessee.